 If you're still wondering whether the Chinese share market is experiencing a bubble, allow me to settle the matter for you: It is.
-The MSCI China A Index has risen more than 147% year to date, for example.
+Despite the fact that the MSCI China A Index is down 20% so far this year, that's on the back of three years of 70%-plus compound annual returns.
 That's a lot.

 While it's very likely that China will produce a lot of terrific investments over the next half-century, investors who aren't careful about the price they're paying for a ticket on the "China Express" may find an uncomfortable ride ahead.

 A better ride

 Meanwhile, next to this emerging giant lies Japan, which maintains a very low profile as the world's second-largest economy.
 At a glance, it looks like a bargain compared to China: